August 9, 2025

 Features may vary depending on the project, and additional functionalities, such as VR/AR technologies, group chats, built-in chatbots, or modules for medical assistance, may appear.

-Regulatory compliance is the primary concern for business owners and developers regarding telemedicine app development.
+Regulatory compliance is the primary concern for business owners and developers regarding telemedicine app development services.
 It centers around data security and privacy and encompasses strict requirements for software development.
 Let's take a look at the two major ones.

 Health Insurance Portability and Accountability Act (HIPAA) is the central US Law that regulates protected health information (PHI) gathering, transmission, use, maintenance, storage, and disposal.
 HIPAA revolves around three main principles concerning protected health information: